North Korea–United States relations: ROKS Cheonan sinking

-Relations following Kim Jong-il's death
+Relations following Kim Jong-Il's death

-Just over two years later on March 16, 2012, North Korea announced it would launch its Kwangmyŏngsŏng-3 satellite to mark the 100th anniversary of the late Kim Il-sung's birthday.
+Kim Jong-Il died December 17, 2011 and was succeeded by his son, Kim Jong Un.
+On March 16, 2012, North Korea announced it would launch its Kwangmyŏngsŏng-3 satellite to mark the 100th anniversary of the late Kim Il-sung's birthday.
 This announcement triggered American anxiety as satellite launches are technologically contiguous with missile launches.
-This tampered with Kim Jong-un's earlier optimistic overtures and generated speculation on the issues confronting the new and young leader back in North Korea.
+This tampered with Kim Jong Un's earlier optimistic overtures and generated speculation on the issues confronting the new and young leader back in North Korea.
 The United States also suspended food aid to North Korea in retaliation for the missile plans.

 Daniel Russel, Special Assistant to the President and Senior Director of Asia, and Sydney Seiler flew to Pyongyang from Guam in August 2012 and stayed there for two days.
 A South Korean diplomatic source said "apparently President Barack Obama, who was then bidding for a second term in office, secretly sent the officials to North Korea to minimize disruptions to the U.S. presidential election."
 Other analysts say, "Nobody can rule out that such direct dialogue between Washington and Pyongyang will continue in the future."

 However, on December 11, 2012, North Korea successfully launched a missile in contrast to its failure in March.
 The United States strongly condemned the action as it was widely believed that North Korea was developing long-range ballistic missile that could reach the West Coast of the United States.

-On March 29, 2013, Kim Jong-un threatened the United States by "declaring that rockets were ready to be fired at American bases in the Pacific."
+On March 29, 2013, Kim Jong Un threatened the United States by "declaring that rockets were ready to be fired at American bases in the Pacific."
 The declaration was in response to two B2 stealth bombers that flew over the Korean peninsula on the day before.
 After Jong-un's declaration, the Pentagon called for an advanced missile defense system to the western Pacific on April 3.
 United States Secretary of Defense, Chuck Hagel, said that North Korea posed "a real and clear danger" to not only the United States, but Japan and South Korea as well.
 The deployment of the battery to the US territory of Guam is the biggest demonstration yet that Washington regards the confrontation with North Korea as more worrying than similar crises of the past few years.
 It also suggested they are preparing for long standoff.
-While visiting Seoul, South Korea on April 12, 2013, United States Secretary of State, John Kerry, said "North Korea will not be accepted as a nuclear power", and that a missile launch by North Korea would be a "huge mistake".
+While visiting Seoul, South Korea on April 12, 2013, United States Secretary of State John Kerry said "North Korea will not be accepted as a nuclear power", and that a missile launch by North Korea would be a "huge mistake".
 On April 18, 2013, North Korea issued conditions for which any talks would take place with Washington D.C. or Seoul.
 They included lifting United Nations sanctions and an end to United States-South Korean Key Resolve military exercises.